EternityForest/SG1/SG1Protocol.md

 Because pairing operates on a public channel where clocks may not be synced, all pairing must be performed with replay attack protection disabled.

-## Device info packets

-These are special packets that provide information about a device.
-The first 16 bytes must be a UUID representing the device, like a serial number.

-The next 16 must be a UUID reprenting the model number.

-The following 16 bust represent the device class of the device.

-The remainder may be up to 24 UTF8 characters with no null terminator, representing a friendly name for the device.

-These packets should be rarely, if ever sent at any time other than initial setup.